 Now we fully understand how the blue light emitted by electronic devices, LED and fluorescent light bulbs, and even some natural sources can negatively impact your sleep.

-Exposure to blue light at night can suppress the production of melatonin, the hormone that regulates sleep, and disrupt your body's natural sleep-wake cycle.
+Exposure at night can suppress the production of melatonin, the hormone that regulates sleep, and disrupt your body's natural sleep-wake cycle.

 Citations/Resources